jeffreyfate/jeffthefate.github.io/index.md

 To add this to your APIG via CloudFormation, the documentation seems straightforward, but as with most AWS docs, seeing is not believing.

-Currently there is a bug (or missing feature, you decide) that doesn't allow an API key to be applied via CloudFormation, leaving it one step short.
-A UsagePlanKey is required to hook up the ApiKey to the UsagePlan, but it can't be done using CloudFormation! (see http://stackoverflow.com/questions/39992629/usageplankeys-cloudformation)
+Currently there is a [bug](http://stackoverflow.com/questions/39992629/usageplankeys-cloudformation) (or missing feature, you decide) that doesn't allow an API key to be applied via CloudFormation, leaving it one step short.
+A UsagePlanKey is required to hook up the ApiKey to the UsagePlan, but it can't be done using CloudFormation!

 The workaround is to complete that step in the AWS console once the stack has been updated, or use the REST API to complete that step.